We've begun the first marbled salamander reintroduction project in Massachusetts, bringing these amphibians back to Metro-Boston.

 Returning Marbled Salamanders to a Former Home in Massachusetts

-Working together with the Massachusetts Division of Fisheries and Wildlife, Medford High School, and the Friends of the Fells, we've begun to reintroduce marbled salamanders to one of their most important former homes in northeastern Massachusetts, the Middlesex Fells.
-In 2016, we released our first group of young marbled salamanders in the Fells, possibly the first members of their species to occupy this area in 80 years.
+Working together with the Massachusetts Division of Fisheries and Wildlife, the Friends of the Fells, and several local high schools, we've begun to reintroduce marbled salamanders to one of their most important former homes in northeastern Massachusetts, the Middlesex Fells.
+In 2016, we released the first group of young marbled salamanders in the Fells, possibly the first members of their species to occupy this area in almost a century.

-For the length of this program, each year, under the guidance of the Massachusetts Natural Heritage and Endangered Species Program, we safely remove newly-hatched marbled salamander larvae from winter-cold vernal pools in western Massachusetts, raise the aquatic larvae through their transformation into air-breathing juvenile salamanders, and release them near suitable vernal pools in the Middlesex Fells.
-We collaborate with local area schools to raise the salamanders.
-Unlike Blanding’s turtles, however, our headstarted marbled salamanders are far too small to be radio-tracked and there isn't suitable technology to track them as they seek out suitable forest habitat and hopefully mature into adults in two- to five-years time.
+Each year from 2015-2025, under the guidance of the Massachusetts Natural Heritage and Endangered Species Program, we safely removed newly-hatched marbled salamander larvae from winter-cold vernal pools in western Massachusetts, raised the aquatic larvae through their transformation into air-breathing juvenile salamanders, and released them near suitable vernal pools in the Middlesex Fells.

-Excitingly, in the spring of 2023, volunteers with ZNE’s partner organization Earthwise Aware discovered the first marbled salamander larvae to hatch at the Middlesex Fells in more than 90 years.
+In the spring of 2023, volunteers with ZNE’s partner organization Earthwise Aware discovered the first marbled salamander larvae to hatch at the Middlesex Fells in almost 100 years.
 These larvae were the confirmation we had been waiting for that our released juveniles are surviving, growing, and mating successfully in the wild.
 Subsequent nighttime surveys also found several wild adult marbled salamanders near the same pool!
 This population is likely still small and will need continued help and monitoring, but this successful reintroduction fills our team with hope for the future.

 The marbled salamander (Ambystoma opacum) is a beautiful, relatively large salamander ranging from Florida to southern New Hampshire.
-Uniquely among the 12 salamander species native to New England, marbled salamanders lay their eggs in the late summer or autumn months and their young often hatch at the onset of winter.
-As larvae, marbled salamanders grow actively under the ice of frozen vernal pools, metamorphosing into strikingly silver patterned juveniles in the spring and early summer, before heading into dry, often rocky woodlands to complete their growth to adulthood.
+Uniquely among the 12 salamander species native to New England, marbled salamanders lay their eggs in the late summer or early autumn in the dry parts of the vernal pool and their young hatch at the onset of winter as rain fills the pool.
+As larvae, marbled salamanders grow actively under the ice of frozen vernal pools, metamorphosing into strikingly silver patterned juveniles in the spring and early summer, before heading into dry, upland woodlands to complete their growth to adulthood.

 At the northern edge of their range, marbled salamanders are listed as Threatened species in Massachusetts and as a critically imperiled Endangered species in New Hampshire.
 In Massachusetts, marbled salamanders have essentially disappeared from Essex and Middlesex Counties, where a number of local populations were observed into the late 20th century.
-The only substantial population known to remain in northeastern Massachusetts breeds in a number of vernal pools in the Blue Hills, south of Boston.
+The only substantial population known to remain in the local Boston area breeds in a number of vernal pools in the Blue Hills, south of Boston.
 Relatively little is known, however, about the distribution, habits and breeding sites of the Blue Hills marbled salamander population.

 Middlesex Fells, a very large tract of rocky forest and wetlands located only five miles from Boston, is one of the former homes of marbled salamanders in northeastern Massachusetts.
 Marbled salamanders were observed and collected in the Fells in 1932, near the peak of forest loss and alteration in the area.
 They haven't been seen in the Fells or in surrounding communities since that time.
 In the latter part of the 20th century, however, the forest and natural undergrowth in the Middlesex Fells has recovered and biologists have documented more than 100 vernal pools in the area, many of which might provide excellent breeding habitat for the marbled salamander.
 On their own, however, marbled salamanders, now largely extirpated from northeastern Massachusetts have no chance of crossing the highways that ring the Fells and repopulating the area.